-Fees disclosed in the table above under the item "All other fees" were paid for services other than the audit fees, audit-related fees and tax fees described above.
+Fees disclosed in the table above under the item "All other fees" were paid for services other than the audit fees and tax fees described above.
 These services consisted of assistance with filings of foreign subsidiaries and completion of reports associated with security over foreign assets required as part of our banking arrangements.